ashimk/Blog-Website/README.md

 # Blog-Website
 Using this website user can add Blogs.
-Used EJS to create separate blog page for each blog that the user adds.
+Used EJS as View Engine.
-Used Node.js to create Server.
+Used Node.js and Express.js to create Server.